With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreWhite Horse Ranch Santa Fe is one of mental health facilities in Santa Fe County, New Mexico, located at 7 Avenida Vista Grande, B7 312, 87540 zip code.
-White Horse Ranch Santa Fe provides outpatient treatment, residential treatment and partial hospitalization/day treatment.
-White Horse Ranch Santa Fe provides individual psychotherapy, integrated dual diagnosis disorder treatment and psychotropic medication to children / adolescents.
-White Horse Ranch Santa Fe also supports people with HIV or AIDS, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
-Additional services provided at White Horse Ranch Santa Fe include education services, case management and family psychoeducation.
+Learn MoreWhite Horse Ranch Santa Fe is a mental health facility in Santa Fe County, NM, located at 7 Avenida Vista Grande, B7 312, 87540.
+White Horse Ranch Santa Fe provides partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
+White Horse Ranch Santa Fe provides couples/family therapy, behavior modification and individual psychotherapy to children / adolescents.
+White Horse Ranch Santa Fe also supports LGBT, clients referred from the court/judicial system and people with trauma.
+Some other services available at White Horse Ranch Santa Fe include family psychoeducation, psychosocial rehabilitation services and case management.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.